Data-to-Insight-Center/Prov-scaffold/README.md

 	vi Prov-scaffold/config/ProvenanceRepo.propertie

-This configures the connection between Prov-scaffold with your local provenance repository client.
+This configures the connection between Prov-scaffold and your local provenance repository client.

 5) Edit Shell-script

 	vi ./bin/Prov-scaffold-Run.sh

 This shell script is used to invoke Prov-scaffold to collect and process  provenance information from target systems.
 Please edit the following lines to set up runtime environment.

-	JAVA_HOME Your local JAVA home path
+	JAVA_HOME={Your local JAVA home path}
-	Prov-scaffold_HOME Your local Prov-scaffold path
+	Prov-scaffold_HOME={Your local Prov-scaffold path}
-	Provenance_Repo_HOME Your local provenance repository client Path
+	Provenance_Repo_HOME={Your local provenance repository client Path}

 Notice: This Shell-script requires input parameters as url of target system logs and configuration file of provenance repository, which are used to collect system logs and connect to a specified provenance repository.